kragen/derctuo/transaction-per-call.md

 abandoned and restarted if new input comes in, and can take unbounded time to more elaborately update the structures read by the pull transaction.
-For example, the bottom-half push might read in text from a disk file after it's newly scrolled into view, or overwrite an approximate 3-D rendering with a more precise one, possibly more than once in multiple different transactions.
+For example, the bottom-half push might read in text from a disk file after it’s newly scrolled into view, or overwrite an approximate 3-D rendering with a more precise one, possibly more than once in multiple different transactions.

-In an OLTP database context, you could imagine handling incoming write transactions ("writes", including record updates, insertions, deletions, and schema changes) by appending them to a journal and scheduling additional transactions to update views and indices ("rebuilds", though presumably incremental).
-Read transactions ("queries") that consulted a view or index would also need to read through whatever part of the journal was not yet accounted for by the view or index in question.
-An OLTP workload usually won't work with a hard priority system, since totally starving any of writes, rebuilds, or queries due to a high load of the other two would be unacceptable;
+In an OLTP database context, you could imagine handling incoming write transactions (“writes”, including record updates, insertions, deletions, and schema changes) by appending them to a journal and scheduling additional transactions to update views and indices (“rebuilds”, though presumably incremental).
+Read transactions (“queries”) that consulted a view or index would also need to read through whatever part of the journal was not yet accounted for by the view or index in question.
+An OLTP workload usually won’t work with a hard priority system, since totally starving any of writes, rebuilds, or queries due to a high load of the other two would be unacceptable;
-the relative priorities of writes, queries, and rebuilds could be adjusted through an internal pricing system, in which writes and queries earn "money" by spending CPU time and perhaps IOPS, writes are additionally billed for the expected losses from slower queries, and rebuilds earn "money" by reducing the expected costs of queries, which is at least in part an option value — Black–Scholes may be the right valuation.
+the relative priorities of writes, queries, and rebuilds could be adjusted through an internal pricing system, in which writes and queries earn “money” by spending CPU time and perhaps IOPS, writes are additionally billed for the expected losses from slower queries, and rebuilds earn “money” by reducing the expected costs of queries, which is at least in part an option value — Black–Scholes may be the right valuation.

-A partly completed agoric OLTP transaction would tend to be able to bid higher for resources than one that hadn't started — if its expected completion time is 2 ms and doesn't change during evaluation, and its expected net earnings are 2 simoleons, it can initially bid 1000 simoleons per second, but after running for 1.5 ms, it can bid 4000.
-But, if that's not high enough because another job with much higher value has arrived, it's "socially optimal" to abort the currently running transaction and handle the higher-value job.
+A partly completed agoric OLTP transaction would tend to be able to bid higher for resources than one that hadn’t started — if its expected completion time is 2 ms and doesn’t change during evaluation, and its expected net earnings are 2 simoleons, it can initially bid 1000 simoleons per second, but after running for 1.5 ms, it can bid 4000.
+But, if that’s not high enough because another job with much higher value has arrived, it’s “socially optimal” to abort the currently running transaction and handle the higher-value job.

-(This same OLTP approach also applies, of course, to updating source code and computing executable views of it with a compiler or groveling over the update log with an interpreter; this could entirely eliminate the JIT pause problem that plagued Self, if Moore's Law hadn't already taken care of that.
+(This same OLTP approach also applies, of course, to updating source code and computing executable views of it with a compiler or groveling over the update log with an interpreter; this could entirely eliminate the JIT pause problem that plagued Self, if Moore’s Law hadn’t already taken care of that.
 Yet people still sometimes wait for rebuilds to finish.)